A Guide to Selecting the Right Coverage for Your Overseas Trip

 Specialty Travel Plans

-If you're participating in high-risk adventure sports or traveling to remote areas where emergency medical evacuation might be necessary, these plans provide crucial protection.
+For example, these plans provide crucial protection if you're participating in high-risk adventure sports or traveling to remote areas where emergency medical evacuation might be necessary.

 Medical Evacuation Insurance